Income Tax Act 2007

 You could also call this:

-“Money spent on researching and developing new things for tax purposes”
+"Money spent on finding new ways to do things or make new things for tax purposes"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.